Salamanca

 1 hour

-San Esteban is not only a grandiose place from an artistic and monumental perspective.
-It was made great by the people who lived here over the centuries.
-According to tradition, Columbus stayed in this convent (in reality, in the previous one, destroyed to build this one) when he came to Salamanca to defend before the university professors the possibility of reaching the Indies by sailing west.
-Diego de Deza, at that time prior of the convent, bishop of Salamanca, and confessor to Queen Isabella, became his great advocate.
-During the 16th century, it was an important study center where the Dominican friars who founded the First School of Salamanca, led by Francisco de Vitoria and Domingo de Soto, were trained.
+But San Esteban stands out not only for its architectural value, but also for the people who have shaped its history.
+Christopher Columbus stayed in the convent during his time in Salamanca, when he came to defend before the university professors the possibility of reaching the Indies by sailing west.
+In that context, Diego de Deza, then prior of the convent, bishop of Salamanca and confessor of Queen Isabella, became one of his main advocates before the queen.
+Already in the 16th century, the convent was an important center of studies and one of the foundational nuclei of the First School of Salamanca, with figures as relevant as Francisco de Vitoria or Domingo de Soto.

-The church of San Esteban is the canonical seat of several brotherhoods, which makes the church a focal point of tourist and religious attraction during Holy Week:
+Currently, the church of San Esteban is the canonical seat of several brotherhoods, which makes it a point of great religious and tourist interest, especially during Holy Week:

-• The Dominican Brotherhood of the Most Holy Christ of the Good Death (Hermandad Dominicana del Stmo.
-Cristo de la Buena Muerte), a brotherhood that performs its penitential procession in the early hours of Good Friday.
+• Dominican Brotherhood of the Most Holy Christ of the Good Death, which performs its station of penance in the early hours of Good Friday.

-• The Royal and Pontifical Sacramental Arch-Brotherhood of Mary Most Holy Mother of God of the Rosary and Saint Pius V (Real y Pontificia Archicofradía Sacramental de María Santísima Madre de Dios del Rosario y San Pío V).
+• Royal and Pontifical Sacramental Arch-Brotherhood of Mary Most Holy Mother of God of the Rosary and Saint Pius V.

 Read More